What do you see, as lockdown lifts?

 Many of us have and continue to shield vulnerable people.
 Many of us are shielding ourselves, because well, put simply, who will take over our caring role if we're ill?
 What extra pressure would that put on our household, if we were to become ill?

-So what can we do to support ourselves, as we take our first steps back to 'normal'?
+So what can we do to support ourselves, to become accustomed to this new 'normal'?

 Managing our feelings about other people's behaviour -

 "It all depends on how you look at things - Perspective changes everything."

 Yes, there is no doubt that the overcrowding and irresponsible behaviour is taking place.
 But perhaps it's not always quite as bad as the news or social media 'shares', will try and make us have believe.

 Carers reported seeing pictures of overcrowded beaches from two angles.
 The first angle making it look horrendous.
 The second angle, showing that actually there were good, safe distances being maintained.

 Sometimes it's just about perspective, and which we choose to believe.

 Well worrying about a crowded beach we're not going to go to, can cause our body and mind stress, and maybe even anxiety.

 We can't change what's going on out there, but by choosing to believe the 'better angle' we can achieve some level of peace.
 Which can only be good for us.

 Remember anxiety weakens our immune system, so if we can simply choose to believe a 'better' version of the truth, then we're helping ourselves.